Best Western Premier Herald Square

 Select this great Best Western hotel in New York, New York and enjoy a host of convenient amenities at a great value while traveling.

-The BEST WESTERN PREMIER Herald Square is conveniently located with easy access to key area attractions and business locations.
+The Best Western Premier Herald Square is conveniently located with easy access to key area attractions and business locations.
+See all of the New York City sites before coming back to enjoy the comfort of your hotel room.
+The Empire State Building, Macy's, Herald Square, the Fashion District, Times Square, the Theater District are all within walking distance.
 Hotel guests will appreciate the variety of nearby dining and shopping options.

 Our friendly staff is ready to ensure a comfortable and memorable stay.

-Make an online reservation today and save at this New York, New York hotel!
+Make a reservation today and save at this New York, New York hotel!
+Enjoy your stay!

 Hotel Amenities & Services